Open-Set Recognition in the Age of Vision-Language Models: Experiments and Results

 \subsection{How Does Query Set Size Impact Performance?}

-In Fig.~\ref{fig:setsize_cls}, we test the VLM classifiers with different query set sizes by randomly sampling subsets of target classes from the ImageNet dataset.
-Increasing the number of target classes and thus increasing the query set size consistently decrements both the closed-set and open-set performance of a VLM classifier.
+In Fig.~\ref{fig:setsize_cls}, we test performance of the VLM classifiers on ImageNet while progressively increasing the query set size.
+We select the additional classes from the WordNet hierarchy by choosing leaf nodes that are related, but not too closely related, to existing ImageNet classes (i.e. share a grandparent in the hierarchy but do not share a direct parent).
+Increasing the number of target classes and thus the query set size decrements both the closed-set and open-set performance of a VLM classifier.
 This indicates that testing VLMs with an entire vocabulary of nouns may not be a feasible approach to avoid open-set recognition.